coky-t/owasp-mastg-ja/Document/0x05b-Basic-Security_Testing.md

 mwrlabs.tools.setup.sqlite3
 ```

-For more information about a module, pass the `窶電` option to view the module's description:
+For more information about a module, pass the `–d` option to view the module's description:

 ```
 dz> module  search url -d